 Power for this generation came from either a 175-horsepower 2.5-liter 4-cylinder or a 260-hp 3.5-liter V6.
 Both engines offered a good balance between performance and fuel economy.
 The sporty SE-R trim that debuted in 2005 had no equal from Honda, Toyota, Ford or Chevy.
 It came with the V6, a 6-speed manual transmission, performance brakes and a larger wheel and tire combo.
 Car & Driver clocked a zero-to-60 mph time of around 6 seconds, which even by today’s standard is darn quick.
 For the most part, this generation holds up well, although there was a major issue with excessive oil consumption on early versions of the 2.5-liter engine and some rusting floorboards in some years.
 Pricing for a nice condition 2006 Altima with 150,000 miles can run as low as $3,500 for a base 2.5 S, or up to around $5,000 for a V6 SE with under 100,000 miles.

-The fourth generation Altima showed up in 2007 and ran until 2012.
-If you’re seeking a low-priced Altima that still has modern safety and tech features, this is where you’ll find it.
+If you are seeking a low-priced Altima that still has modern safety and tech features, this is where you’ll find it.
 This Altima was slightly shorter than the previous model, but passenger and cargo volume remained unchanged.
 In this time period, the Altima line expanded to include a coupe (2008-2013) and a hybrid model, although not many hybrids were sold because sales were limited to about 10 states.
 The bread-and-butter car remained the sedan, and improvements were made to the engine, suspension and seats.
 Trims were renamed 2.5, 2.5 S, 3.5 SE and 3.5 SL.
 Engine choices remained the same, only the 3.5-liter V6 got a bump in hp to 270.

 New features on the Altima included keyless entry and push-button start, an available rear-view camera, Bluetooth cell phone connectivity, Intelligent Key entry and GPS navigation.
 Sadly, Nissan axed some of these features after the 2008 model year.
 Anti-lock disc brakes were made standard in 2008, while the previously optional VDC traction and stability control system was added to all trims in 2010.
 The fourth generation Altima is also the first to offer a CVT automatic transmission.
 The transmission helped improve fuel economy, but not everyone was happy with its performance or reliability.